lukassakwa/WeatherApp/README.md

 Tested on Pixel 2

 Built With
-    Retrofit - A type-safe HTTP client for Android and Java OpenWeatherMap - Weather API used
+    Retrofit - A type-safe HTTP client for Android and Java\n OpenWeatherMap - Weather API used\n
     Gson - A Java serialization/deserialization library